 According to IB regulations the language of instructions in MYP is English, we communicate information in English via emails only, the messengers (groups/chats) are not allowed.
 Time for emails, calls, messages is 8:45-17:00 during working days Monday-Friday.
-The exception: urgent cases that need immediate actions for school staff.
+The exception: urgent cases that need immediate actions from school staff.

-We have established a process to provide an effective means of communication should you need to discuss an issue with teachers or administrators.
-Please arrange to meet with the teacher concerned in the first instance before bringing an issue to the MYP Leadership team.
+We have established a process to provide an effective means of communication should you need to discuss an issue with teachers or administrators.Please contact the teacher who is the first instance to help you clarify your issue or request.

-- 1. If there is an issue related to your child's studies, contact the subject teacher - 2.
-If there is an issue related to your child's emotional or social well-being, contact the Wellbeing Services MYP Wellbeing and/or the homeroom teacher. - 3.
-If your problem has not been solved at the previous two levels, contact the Head of MYP. - 4.
-If your concern remains unsolved or is seen to be within the areas of responsibilities of the Head of MYP, then contact the Head of IB programmes. - 5.
-If you still need to further discuss your concerns with the ES Director, contact the school secretary and make an appointment.
+1. If there is an issue related to your child's studies, contact the subject teacher

+2. If there is an issue related to your child's emotional or social well-being, contact the Wellbeing Services MYP Wellbeing and/or the homeroom teacher.

+3. If your problem has not been solved at the previous two levels, contact the Head of MYP or MYP Coordinator.

+4. If your concern remains unsolved or is seen to be within the areas of responsibilities of the Head of MYP, then contact the Principal of International Programmes.

+5. If you still need to further discuss your concerns with the ES Director, contact the school secretary and make an appointment.